Erik1007/mildew-detection-project/README.md

 ********************

 - Assistance and support for this project came in two main groups: **content** and **data/images**.
-Below, youll find sitings for both groups and links to each source:
+Below, you'll find siting’s for both groups and links to each source:

 ********************
 ### Content

 * [Code Institute Malaria Walk Through Project](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/) was heavily used for instructional purposes, and guidance through the development of this project.

+*[Mildew Detection](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) was forked to provide the base foundation of this project.

 * [Streamlit](https://docs.streamlit.io/library/api-reference/write-magic/st.write) documentation was used for assistance in the writting the app pages